twinearthsoftware/IntelHexFormatReader/README.md

 # IntelHexFormatReader #

-A library to parse the contents of [an Intel HEX file](https://en.wikipedia.org/wiki/Intel_HEX) into a representative "memory representation".
+IntelHexFormatReader is a library to parse [an Intel HEX file](https://en.wikipedia.org/wiki/Intel_HEX) into a representative "memory representation".

 ## How to use ##